sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 ## Visual Metrics

-Visual metrics (Speed Index, Perceptual Speed Index, first and last visual change) can be collected if you also record a video of the screen.
-This will work on desktop for Firefox & Chrome.
+Visual metrics (Speed Index, Perceptual Speed Index, First and Last visual complete, and 85-95-99% Visual Complete) can be collected if you also record a video of the screen.
 If you use our Docker container you automagically get all the extra software needed!

 ~~~bash
 $ docker run --privileged --shm-size=1g --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io --speedIndex --video https://www.sitespeed.io/
 ~~~

+On Android you need to follow [these instructions]({{site.baseurl}}http://127.0.0.1:4000/documentation/sitespeed.io/mobile-phones/#video-and-speedindex).

 ## Using Browsertime
 Everything you can do in Browsertime, you can also do in sitespeed.io.
 Prefixing browsertime to a CLI parameter will pass that parameter on to Browsertime.